WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 resources and their associated behaviors.
 This URI MUST be reachable by the provider.
 The URI MUST utilize HTTPS, and MUST utilize a domain name for the authority component.

-In addition, the client MUST mint a bearer token to be used by the provider when performing operations against the consumer TG.
-The bearer token MAY be constructed in any way desired by the client.
-The token and URI SHOULD remain valid for at least one day, however, a security problem MAY cause them to be invalidated.
-The client MUST refresh the registration at least one hour in advance of the expiration, in order to ensure no calls are delayed.
-The token MUST be unique for each unique provider TG.

 The destinations and origins elements in the consumer TG description MAY be included.
 If they are included, the destinations MUST be a subet of